top of page

 Is flounder fishing in southern Norway worth it?

-On our private fjord fishing tours with Stavanger Adventure, flounder fishing is often part of the experience when conditions are right.
+On private fishing tours with Stavanger Adventure, flounder fishing is often included as part of the experience when conditions are right.

-We offer 3-, 5- and 7-hour private fjord fishing tours, where we combine targeted fishing with scenic fjord cruising and learning about the underwater landscape.
+We offer 3-, 5-, and 7-hour private fjord fishing tours, where targeted fishing is naturally combined with scenic fjord cruising and insight into the underwater landscape.

-👉 If you’re curious about flounder fishing in Norway and want to experience it properly, feel free to get in touch or learn more about the guide behind Stavanger Adventure.
+If you are curious about flounder fishing in Norway and would like to experience it in the right conditions, you can explore our private fjord fishing tours in Stavanger or learn more about the guide behind Stavanger Adventure.

-If you’d like a broader understanding of what fjord fishing in Stavanger really involves, you can also read The Ultimate Guide to Fjord Fishing in Stavanger, which brings together safety, suitability, species, tour styles and practical expectations in one complete overview.
+For a broader understanding of what fjord fishing in Stavanger involves - including species, seasons, safety, and expectations - you can also read The Ultimate Guide to Fjord Fishing in Stavanger.

 Calm.
 Personal.
 Real.